go-gitea/gitea/docs/content/doc/development/hacking-on-gitea.en-us.md

 ```

 On macOS, watching all backend source files may hit the default open files limit which can be increased via `ulimit -n 12288` for the current shell or in your shell startup file for all future shells.

+The `watch` target will invoke `make serve-frontend` which runs `webpack-dev-server` on port 3001.
+In case this port is already in use, it can be changed via the `GITEA_DEV_FRONTEND_PORT` environment variable.

 ### Formatting, code analysis and spell check